haradamasanori/pop-stack/README.md

 IP address information is loaded separately from JSON files in the `config/` directory (e.g., `ip-aws.json`).
 Different files contain lists of IP ranges for different cloud providers.

-When analyzing a page, WebStackSpy's content script (`content.js`) scans the HTML.
+When analyzing a page, Popular Stacks's content script (`content.js`) scans the HTML.
 The service workder script (`background.js`) inspects HTTP response headers and the server's IP address, checking them against the patterns defined in the configuration files to find matches.